leonardolang/chashmap-async/README.md

 Concurrent hash maps.

+This is a fork of https://gitlab.redox-os.org/redox-os/chashmap, which at time of writing seems largely unmaintained.

 This crate implements concurrent hash maps, based on bucket-level multi-reader locks.
 It has excellent performance characteristics¹ and supports resizing, in-place mutation and more.